If you need to take your car off the road for a while, you’ll need to make a Statutory Off Road Notification (SORN).

 Even unknowingly driving a SORN car could invalidate your insurance if you were involved in an incident while behind the wheel.
 If you’re in any doubt, check if a vehicle has a SORN applied beforehand.
 As long as you have the registration number, you can check it with the DVLA.
 You can also confirm other useful details here, such as when its tax and MOT expires.

-Gocompare.com introduces you to Principal Insurance to provide SORN insurance quotes.
-Principal Insurance is authorised and regulated by the Financial Conduct Authority.
-Gocompare.com’s relationship with Principal Insurance is limited to that of a business partnership, no common ownership or control rights exist between us
+Gocompare.com introduces you to i-Wonder to provide SORN insurance quotes.
+Gocompare.com’s relationship with i-Wonder is limited to that of a business partnership, no common ownership or control rights exist between us